Emancipation (2022 film): Release

 A screening of Emancipation was held at the Congressional Black Caucus Foundation's 51st Annual Legislative Conference in Washington, D.C., on October 1, 2022, with Smith and Fuqua in attendance to give a subsequent Q&A discussion.
 It was screened in Los Angeles, on October 24, 2022.
 The film premiered in theaters on December 2, 2022, and was streamed on Apple TV+ on December 9.

 While Smith had been attached to the film in 2020, and principal photography had moved forward in the summer of 2021, the controversy over Smith slapping Chris Rock at the March 2022 94th Academy Awards was cited in May 2022, when the film's release was delayed to a tentative 2023 date; production delays and an overcrowded film release schedule from Apple were also cited in the May announcement.
 It was subsequently moved to its final date.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 41 critics, indicating "mixed or average" reviews.

+Emancipation was compared to other media depicting slavery made in the previous decade, such as 12 Years a Slave, Harriet, The Good Lord Bird, and Antebellum, with Jackson Weaver of CBC arguing that all were formulaic and exploitative.
+The cinematography and action sequences were frequently praised, however some critics argued said scenes were at contrast with the film's emotional appeal and attempts at realism.

-The slapping incident was referenced in some reviews; in a positive first-day review from Screen Internationals Tim Grierson, before the collective mixed to average reviews had been published, he hoped that enough positive reviews might overcome the possibility that the "scandal may temper audiences' enthusiasm" to see the film.
+The slapping incident was referenced in some reviews; in a positive first-day review from Screen Internationals Tim Grierson, before the collective mixed reviews had been published, he hoped that enough positive reviews might overcome the possibility that the "scandal may temper audiences' enthusiasm" to see the film.